 - Good value for money

-- Their only way of accessing furniture
+- The only way of accessing furniture they need to live a secure life

 Finding preloved furniture a new home also has the advantage of being better for the environment, and can provide work and training opportunities for disadvantaged individuals.